Female Athlete Triad

-- Pressure from coaches and parents to be thin or lose weight can increase your risk.
+- Pressure from coaches or parents to be thin or lose weight

-- You may have a lack of social support because your training schedule keeps you from spending time with family and friends.
+- Lack of social support because your training schedule keeps you from your friends or family

-- Anxiety, depression, or obsessive compulsive disorder can increase your risk.
+- Conditions including anxiety, depression, or obsessive compulsive disorder

 What are the signs and symptoms of the female athlete triad?